Crankshaft position sensor for different automobiles

 The camshaft position sensor is the easier one to replace.
 It can be accessed by opening the bonnet.
 The sensor is fixed to the engine with two bolts and connected to the onboard electronics with a plug.
 Bolts are unscrewed, the plug is pulled out and now the cylindrical camshaft position sensor can be pulled out.
 Upon installing a new sensor, it might have to be programmed into the control unit.
 The replacement of the crank sensor is similar although it requires working underneath the car.
 Depending on location, removal of exhaust and other components might be necessary.
 For all repairs underneath the car applies: if no pit or lifting platform is available, safety is priority number one.
 For these repairs, ramps are the most suitable.
 They offer ample space and allow the car to stand securely.
 Ideally, the car is additionally secured against rolling away by kegs.

 With 12 – 20 EUR (± £11 - £18), these sensors are amazingly cheap.
 Replacement is not a very complicated repair.
-Upon replacement the control unit's error memory has to be deleted.
+Upon replacement the error memory has to be deleted.
 Any garage with modern equipment will take care of this for a few bob.